 Thank you for supporting our players by stepping up and taking on a Coach or Trainer’s role.

-Once you have completed the on-line course, apply for the 6 hour classroom/on-ice through your own Association’s TDC representative.
-This one day course includes 5 hours of classroom instruction followed by a 1 hour ice session.
-Trainer course
+The Coach I and Coach II courses are broken into two segments.
+You MUST COMPLETE a 4 hour online course prior to applying for the in-class/on-ice session.
+The online course is found on the Hockey Canada website.
+Once you have completed the online course, apply for the applicable classroom/on-ice session through your own Association’s TDC representative.
+This one day course includes 4 hours of classroom instruction followed by a 1 hour ice session.

-Note that all Clinics are held at the F. H. Sherman Recreation Centre, formally called Dofasco Sports Park.
+Note that all Clinics are held at the F. H. Sherman Recreation Centre (formerly Dofasco Sports Park) unless noted otherwise.